 The COD and COI pronouns in 4 minutes - THEY, THEIR, THE, THE

-Text of the video on learning pronouns in French
+Text of the video on learning French pronouns

 Have you talked to your brother?